ibm-cloud-security/appid-serversdk-swift/README.md

     )
 )
 ```
+* 5.1.x releases were tested on OSX and Linux with Swift 5.0 and 4.2
 * 4.1.x releases were tested on OSX and Linux with Swift 4.1.0
 * 4.0.x releases were tested on OSX and Linux with Swift 4.0.3
 * 2.0.x releases were tested on OSX and Linux with Swift 4.0